artiomn/awesome-neuromorphic/README.md

 - [motivnt.ru](https://motivnt.ru/) - official site.

-### The Neuromorphic Vision and Natural Computation team
+### The Neuromorphic Vision and Natural Computation Team

 Team, based at the Institut de la Vision in Paris.